bwittenbrook3/middleman-gumby/README.md

 ### Sass mixins and css framework

-Create or rename a .sass file, and add the following line to the top:
+Add the following to your .scss/.sass file:

     @import "gumby"